GonzaloGomezMillan/Data-Warehouse/README.md

 ---
 ## **Licensing, Authors, Acknowledgements, etc.**
-- **Author**: The author of this analysis is Gonzalo Gomez Millan
+- **Author**: The author of this project is Gonzalo Gomez Millan
-- **Acknowledgment**: Also noteworthy is the work of **Udacity** in promoting the performance of this analysis as one of the projects in order to pass the Data Engineering Nanodegree Program.
+- **Acknowledgment**: Also noteworthy is the work of **Udacity** by promoting  this analysis as one of the projects of the Data Engineering Nanodegree Program.